-We are furnishing this proxy statement in connection with the solicitation of proxies by the board of directors of Kadant Inc. for use at our 2019 annual meeting of stockholders to be held on Thursday, May 16, 2019, at 11:00 a.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886, and at any adjournment of that meeting.
+We are furnishing this proxy statement in connection with the solicitation of proxies by the board of directors of Kadant Inc. (we, us, the company) for use at our 2020 annual meeting of stockholders to be held on Tuesday, May 12, 2020, at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886, and at any adjournment of that meeting.
 The mailing address of our executive office is One Technology Park Drive, Westford, Massachusetts 01886.
-The notice of annual meeting, this proxy statement and the enclosed proxy are being first furnished to our stockholders on or about March 28, 2019.
+The notice of annual meeting, this proxy statement and the enclosed proxy are being first furnished to our stockholders on or about March 26, 2020.